College of Applied Health Sciences (University of Illinois Urbana-Champaign)

-The College of Applied Health Sciences (AHS), formerly known as the College of Applied Life Studies, is an undergraduate and graduate school at the University of Illinois Urbana-Champaign.
+The College of Applied Health Sciences (AHS), formerly the College of Applied Life Studies, is an undergraduate and graduate school at the University of Illinois Urbana-Champaign.
 It can trace its roots back to 1895, with the foundation of the Department of Physical Training for Men.
 AHS's mission is "to advance research, instruction and public engagement that promotes the development of healthy, livable communities, facilitates optimal living with disability and promotes health and wellness across the lifespan and throughout a diverse society."